voussoir/epubfile/README.md

 # Command line utilities

 This library was born out of my own needs.
 So there are a couple of builtin utilities.
+You can run `epubfile.py` with no arguments to see a summary of all builtin utilities.
+Here are some examples:

 ```
 addfile: